FelixdelasPozas/TrayWeather/readme.md

 and maps information are obtained from [OpenWeatherMap](http://openweathermap.org/).
 To obtain weather information from OpenWeatherMap you need to register in their website and enter the given API Key into the Tray Weather configuration dialog.

+> **_NOTE:_**  Please note that after you register in OpenWeatherMap and are given an API key, that key **may not be valid right away**.
+If you enter the API key in TrayWeather and get an "host requires authentication" error, you must wait a little longer until it becomes valid.

 ## Options
 The temperature units (celsius or fahrenheit) and the frequency of update requests are configurable options.
 Other visual configuration options can be seen in the configuration dialog screenshot.